Sinking of MV Sewol: Background

 Later investigations discovered problems concerning the state of Sewol at the time of departure.
 Despite her maximum allowance for 987 tons of cargo, Sewol was carrying 2,142.7 tons of cargo, which had been improperly secured.
 Only 761.2 tons of ballast were taken on board, the ballast tanks had not been properly maintained, and the previous voyage had been made without making further adjustments to the ballast during the journey.
 The regular captain of Sewol, Captain Shin, had warned Chonghaejin about the decrease in stability and attributed it to the removal of the side ramp, later claiming that the company threatened to fire him if he continued his objections.
 Shin's warnings were also relayed through an official working for the Incheon Port Authority on 9 April 2014, which an official from Chonghaejin responded to by stating that he would deal with anyone making the claims.
 Shin had also requested a repair for the malfunctioning steering gear on 1 April 2014, but this was not done.
 The KR had noted in a stability test report dated 24 January 2014 that Sewol had become "too heavy and less stable after modifications were made".

-Chonghaejin's budget for the safety training of the crew was US$2, which was used to buy a paper certificate.
+Chonghaejin's had spent just ₩2.6 thousand (US$2) on safety training for the crew the previous year, which was used to buy a paper certificate.

-Wednesday, April 16, 2014
+Wednesday, 16 April 2014

 On 16 April at 7:30 a.m.
 (KST), third mate Park Han-kyul and helmsman Cho Joon-ki took over the watch from the previous team.
 At this time, Sewol was heading at a course of about 165 degrees at a speed of about 20 kn and was operating two radar devices.
 Around 8:20 a.m. when the ship was about 3-5 km from entering the Maenggol Channel, Park ordered Cho to change the steering system from autopilot to manual steering.
 When Sewol arrived at the channel at 8:27 a.m. at a course of around 137 degrees, the wind speed was between 4-7 m/s, the wave height about 0.5 meter, and the visibility good.

-The Maenggol Channel has strong underwater currents, which necessitate extreme caution when steering a ship through it.
+The Maenggol Channel has strong currents, which necessitate extreme caution when steering a ship through it.
 At the time of the incident, conditions were calm and Sewol was following a route that was frequently used.
 While the wider areas of the channel contain rock hazards and shallow waters, they were not in the immediate vicinity of the ship's usual path.
 While prosecutors and some news organizations labeled Park as being inexperienced based on her unfamiliarity with the channel, the Korean Maritime Safety Tribunal's investigation report noted that she had on multiple occasions passed through the channel on another ship.

 As Sewol approached the fatal turn, breakfast was being served in the cafeteria.
 CCTV data taken at 8:40 a.m. showed students present and socializing on the deck.
 One surviving passenger, Choi Eun-seun, recalled having gone up to the deck to smoke right before the incident.